brunorijsman/cascade-python/docs/source/cascade_protocol.rst

 Parallelization and bulking.
 ============================

-Every time Bob asks Alice to provide the correct parity for a block he sends an *ask parity* message and then waits for the *provide parity* response message.
+Every time Bob asks Alice to provide the correct parity for a block he sends an *ask parity* message and then waits for the *reply parity* response message.

 If Alice is in Amsterdam and Bob is in Boston they are 5,500 km apart.
-The round-trip delay of the *ask parity* and *provide parity* messages will be 110 milliseconds (the speed of light in fiber is 200,000 km/sec) plus whatever time Alice needs to process the message.
+The round-trip delay of the *ask parity* and *reply parity* messages will be 110 milliseconds (the speed of light in fiber is 200,000 km/sec) plus whatever time Alice needs to process the message.

 During the reconciliation of a single large key Bob can ask Alice for many parities (hundreds of ask parities for a 10,000 bit key, for example).

-If Bob processes all blocks serially, i.e. if Bob doesn't start working on the next block until he has completely finished the Binary algorithm for the previous block, then the total delay will be very slow.
-If we assume 200 *ask parity* messages, it will add up to at least a whopping 220 seconds.
+If Bob processes all blocks serially, i.e. if Bob doesn't start working on the next block until he has completely finished the Binary algorithm for the previous block, then the total delay will be very long.
+If we assume 200 *ask parity* messages, it will add up to at least a whopping 22 seconds.
 That is clearly too slow.

+5,500 km was a bit extreme, just to make a point.
+But even for more realistic distances for quantum key distribution, say 50 km, the round-trip time delay is significant.

 Luckily Bob does not have to process all blocks sequentially; he can do some parallel processing of blocks.

 The lowest hanging fruit to to parallelize the processing of the top-level blocks.
 At the beginning of each iteration, Bob shuffles the key and splits it up into top-level blocks.
 Bob can then send a single "bulked" *ask parities* (plural) message asking Alice for all the parities of all the top-level blocks in that iteration.
-Alice sends a single *provide parities* (plural) message with all correct parities.
+Alice sends a single *reply parities* (plural) message with all correct parities.
 Then Bob can start processing all the top-level blocks.

 But to get the full effect of parallelization Bob must do more.
 When Bob, in the process of running the Binary algorithm, gets to the point that he needs to ask Alice for the parity of a sub-block, Bob should not block and do nothing, waiting for the answer from Alice.
 Instead, Bob should send the *ask parity* message and then go work on some other block that has an odd number of errors "in parallel" while waiting for the answer to the first message.
 Working on multiple sub-blocks "in parallel" greatly reduces the total latency for an iteration.